Beautiful Love and Other Stories

-The well-known rabbi This-and-that of There-and-then got a son who was turned into one of the rabbis who had many ardent followers.
-On every Sabbath this rabbi did not expound the law of Moses or the Torah in the midst of followers.
-He cracked jokes, and diverted them with merry tales, and everybody, even the greybeards, laughed heartily.
+A rabbi who was the son of a much famous rabbi, had many ardent followers.
+On every Sabbath he did not expound the law of Moses or the Torah in the midst of followers, but cracked jokes, and diverted them with merry tales.
+Everybody, even the greybeards, laughed heartily.

 A visitor got surprised.
 "How can a holy teacher and his followers behave in such an outrageous way?
 Celebrating the Saturday with nonsense, funny stories and jest!
 Rabbi, be ashamed: read the Torah!"

 "Torah," exclaimed the rabbi.
 "What do you suppose I have been expounding here?
 Sacred truth is found in all stories and jests!"
 (Ausubel 1948:264, retold).

 Someone who was about to get married, wanted to make his responses during the marriage service perfect.
 However, by mistake he poured over what to respond during the ceremony of adult baptism, so when the clergyman asked him in the church, "Will you have this woman to be your wedded wife?" the bridegroom answered solemnly, "I renounce them all."

 The astonished minister said, "I think you are a fool!"

 He replied, "All this I steadfastly believe."
 (Evans 1859:65)

 The US novelist James Carroll (1943-) once told how he was honoured with a special tour of the Little, Brown warehouse in Boston after his novel Mortal Friends had been published in 1978.
 His host and tour guide, a company executive, showed him the assembly line along which workers wrapped, boxed, and mailed off books to wholesalers and bookstores.